TatianaSnisarenko/goit-pythonweb-hw-10/README.md

 # Contacts API

 Contacts API is a RESTful API for managing contacts for each user separately using an authentication mechanism.
 It provides functionality to create, read, update, and delete contacts, as well as search for contacts and retrieve a list of contacts with upcoming birthdays.
 Additionally, users can view their profile information and update their avatar.
+The application includes an email verification feature that sends a confirmation email to users upon registration.
+This ensures that only valid email addresses are used for account creation.

 ## Features